Mega Man’s “Monsteropolis” and “Mega City” in Japanese

 Basically, the Japanese Rockman/Mega Man games don’t seem to make any references at all about “Monsteropolis” or “Mega City”.
 These terms only seem to exist outside of Japan.

-If you liked this write-up and know any other fans of Mega Man / Rockman, I hope you'll tell them about it.
-I appreciate it!
+If you liked this write-up and know someone else who's a Mega Man / Rockman fan, I hope you'll tell them about it.
+People rarely seek out localization articles, so sharing really helps me a lot!

 41 Comments